 The launch of Britain’s National Airline

 London Croydon to Paris Le Bourget quickly became the world’s busiest air route.
 Competition was fierce and British airlines found it very difficult to compete against the heavily subsidised continental airlines.
 Aircraft, Transport & Travel Limited was the first casualty from the subsidised competition and went into liquidation on 28th February 1921.
 The British airlines were facing fierce competition from the heavily subsidised European competitors.
-As winter approached the three UK airlines that operated from Croydon found it increasingly difficult to compete.
-In December Aircraft, Transport and Travel limited suspend operations and by 21st February 1921 the other two British airlines, Handley-Page Transport and Instone Air Line also suspended operations.
+As winter approached, the three UK airlines that operated from the London Terminal Aerodrome, Croydon found it increasingly difficult to compete.
+In December, Aircraft, Transport and Travel Limited ceased operations and by 21st February 1921 the other two British airlines, Handley-Page Transport and Instone Air Line, had also suspended operations.

 Until the outbreak of World War Two halted commercial flying, Imperial Airways would be at the forefront of driving innovation and developing intercontinental air travel.
 It worked closely with aircraft manufacturers to develop safe, reliable and comfortable airliners.
 The Handley Page H.P.42, in service from 1931, was the result of a specification from Imperial Airways for a four-engined, long range, luxury passenger airliner.
 The world’s largest bi-plane airliner ever built, it was also one of the safest, having an untarnished safety record in commercial service.

 Imperial Airways was the forerunner of today’s British Airways.